 Expertise: Mixed effect survival models for discrete and continuous time.

 Background: Bryan was a teaching assistant for BIOS 6601: Introduction to Applied Biostatistics and BIOS 6602: Applied Biostatistics II, and has presented a number of seminars on various biostatistical topics.
-Received his MS from the University of Colorado Denver in 2011, and been involved with CBC research consultations since his student days.
+Received his MS from the University of Colorado Denver in 2011, and been involved with CIDA research consultations since his student days.

 Harry Smith, MPH - Sr. Professional Research Assistant